-The global sanitary napkin market size reached US$ 20.5 Billion in 2018.
-The market is further projected to reach a value of US$ 28 Billion by 2024, at a CAGR of around 5.3% during 2019-2024.
+The global sanitary napkin market size reached a value of US$ 24.04 Billion in 2021.
+The market to reach US$ 32.8 Billion by 2027, exhibiting a CAGR of 4.92% during 2022-2027.
 As per the analysis by IMARC Group, the leading sanitary napkin companies are increasingly focusing on product diversification and developing super-absorbent fiber technology to expand their consumer-base.
 For instance, market players are launching napkins with wings and fragrances while minimizing the pad thickness.
 They are also inventing non-chlorine bleached party-liners with a higher capacity to absorb odor and provide lesser hazardous impact on vaginal skin than regular panty liners.
 To further improve the absorbency of the sanitary pads, they have introduced a phase inversion desiccation technique in acetone, which increases the retention and swelling kinetics due to the capillary effect.
 Moreover, several leading organizations are also emphasizing on developing more sustainable products by choosing raw materials with a low carbon footprint.
 In recent years, manufacturers have replaced cotton fillers by flax spinning waste to be used as an absorbent core of sanitary pads since they are more affordable, highly absorbent and have natural cellulosic composition.

 Procter & Gamble Company (P&G)

 Headquarter: Cincinnati, United States